-Ms. Sandra Mullin has more than 15 years of experience in public health strategic communications and social marketing.
-She leads a global team of social marketing, public relations, and communications professionals and has overseen the development of campaigns in over twenty low and middle income countries in Asia, Latin and South America, Eastern Europe and Africa.
-She works with partners and governments to encourage the development of sustainable capacity and delivers training in international communications courses.
+Ms. Sandra Mullin is a global leader in strategic health communication and social marketing.
+She leads a team of communication experts around the world and has overseen the implementation of more than 150 mass media campaigns in over 40 low and middle-income countries in Asia, Latin and South America, Eastern Europe and Africa.